agx/feedbackd/README.md

 For available feeddback types see the [feedback-themes][](5) manpage.

-You can check the feedback theme and the classes (prefixed with Fbd) for available properties.
+You can check the feedback theme and the [feedbackd-themes manpage][] or available properties.
 Note that the feedback theme API (including the theme file format) is not stable but considered internal to the daemon.